Most Performance Problems are Systemic

 When Profit360 Is Engaged

-When operating clarity breaks down, intervention becomes necessary.
+When operating clarity breaks down, intervention is required.

 Profit360 is engaged when the operating systems of a business no longer sustain performance.